 There is no need to decide on the treatment type when you buy.
 Let us know if the giftee is a new patient you are introducing to the clinic or a returning patient.
 You may even buy these gift vouchers as a loving gift to yourself.

 The sale price during the sale period is as follows;

-The sale will be on during November 2017.
-If you buy during our Winter Evening Shopping Events – you will be welcomed with a warming winter treat.
+The sale will be on until 30th December or until all the allocated number of vouchers are sold, which ever comes first.
+If you buy during our Winter Evening Shopping Events – you will be welcomed with a winter treat.
 The current shopping event dates are;

-To make your order of gift vouchers please use the contact form, call us on 020 8991 5280 or pop into the clinic at any time up to 30th November 2017
+To reserve your order of gift vouchers please use the contact form, call us on 020 8991 5280 or pop into the clinic at any time up to and including 30th December 2017.

 Patients driving to the clinic should allow 5 to 10 minutes to find a car parking space.
 Parking for shoppers is available on Pitshanger Lane and many of the sides streets without restriction.
 CPZ will be operational in some streets to the south of Pitshanger Lane from Monday 13th November 2017.
 This covers Castlebar Park, Victoria Road, Kent Gardens, Cleveland Road and Kent Avenue.
 The Hours of restriction are Monday to Friday 10-11am and 2-3pm.

 Daniel O’Shaunessy will be with us on Friday 3rd November to see people wanting to get their health back on tract.
 His clients tend to come with objectives such as weight control, chronic illness management, metabolism improvement, and sports performance.